Madagascar: Rise of early kingdoms and contact with Europeans

-The period from 1500 to 1800 saw Madagascar's populations go from being mobile and unsettled to having organized largely into states.
-On the northern coast, Mahilaka was abandoned and replaced by Vohemar in the 15th century as one of the island's main trading ports, accompanied by Mazalagem Nova in the late-16th century.
+The period from 1500 to 1800 saw Madagascar's populations go from being mobile and unsettled to being organized largely into states.
+On the northern coast, Mahilaka was abandoned and replaced by Vohemar in the 15th century as one of the island's main trading ports, accompanied by Mazalagem Nova in the late 16th century.
 Portuguese navigators reached Madagascar around 1500, and sacked the port city of Sada (part of the Guingemaro kingdom) in 1506.
-Over the following centuries the slave trade grew in importance as slaves were traded for firearms.
-In the late-17th century, Madagascar saw an influx of pirates who had been expelled from the Caribbean, some of whom participated in local wars and married local women, though they were routed by the British navy in the 1720s.
+Over the following centuries, the slave trade grew in importance as slaves were traded for firearms.
+In the late 17th century, Madagascar had an influx of pirates who had been expelled from the Caribbean, some of whom participated in local wars and married local women, although they were routed by the British navy in the 1720s.
 (Note: Solofo Randrianja writes that "one or two pirates actually claimed to rule small areas of Madagascar themselves".
 A 1724 book, A General History of the Pyrates (GHP), is the source of a number of narratives in popular history, one being the utopian pirate colony of Libertalia.
 Most modern scholars consider Libertalia to be fictional, and the Oxford Research Encyclopedia of African History describes the GHP as "not a historical primary source but [a] fabulous literary one".)

-The origin of the Maroserana, the dynasty of the Sakalava empire, is uncertain, with Sakalava traditions (Note: Called fitera, n'antoaniraza (customs), or lovan'tsofina (heritage of the ears), Sakalava oral traditions vary in content, especially when compared to Imerina's body of tradition (the Tantara ny Andriana), in part due to their time of collection in the mid-19th century when the empire had undergone disintegration, resulting in the absence of a single body of tradition.) holding that they originated from overseas and migrated to southwest Madagascar.
+The origin of the Maroserana, the dynasty of the Sakalava Empire, is uncertain, with Sakalava traditions (Note: Called fitera, n'antoaniraza (customs), or lovan'tsofina (heritage of the ears), Sakalava oral traditions vary in content, especially when compared to Imerina's body of tradition (the Tantara ny Andriana), in part due to their time of collection in the mid-19th century when the empire had undergone disintegration, resulting in the absence of a single body of tradition.) holding that they originated from overseas and migrated to southwest Madagascar.
 The proto-Sakalava are thought to have originated from Sadia (located at the mouth of the Manambolo River).
-Historian Solofo Randrianja considers the Maroserana to have lived in south-central Madagascar, while Raymond Kent thought that they originated in the southwest and first came to power among the Mahafaly.
-Mahafaly tradition has Olembetsitoto as their first Maroserana sacred ruler in the 16th century, who was protected by an ombiasy (priest).
-Prior to 1600, only the north of the island was integrated into Indian Ocean trade; in the mid-to late-16th century, European merchants (vazaha; "foreigners") began using the newly-named St. Augustine Bay in the southwest as a stopping-point and traded with the communities there.
+Historian Solofo Randrianja considers the Maroserana to have lived in south-central Madagascar, whereas Raymond Kent thought they originated in the southwest and first came to power among the Mahafaly.

+Mahafaly tradition has Olembetsitoto as the first Maroserana sacred ruler in the 16th century, who was protected by an ombiasy (priest).
+Prior to 1600, only the north of the island was integrated into Indian Ocean trade; but in the mid-to late-16th century, European merchants (vazaha; "foreigners") began using the newly-named St. Augustine Bay in the southwest as a stopping point and traded with the communities there.
 The British attempted to found a colony at the Bay in 1645 but were expelled by the Malagasy.